lino-framework/book/docs/tutorials/polls/mysite/index.rst

     ChoicesByQuestion
     """

+Yes, nothing else.
 To add a detail window to a table, you simply add a :attr:`detail_layout <lino.core.actors.Actor.detail_layout>` attribute to the Table's class definition.

+  **Exercise**: comment out above lines in your code and observe how the application's behaviour changes.

 Not all tables have a detail window.
 In our case the `Questions` table has one, but the `Choices` and `ChoicesByQuestion` tables don't.
 Double-clicking on a cell of a Question will open the Detail Window, but double-clicking on a cell of a Choice will start cell editing.
-Note that can still edit an individual cell of a Question in a Grid Window by pressing the :kbd:`F2` key.
+Note that you can still edit an individual cell of a Question in a grid window by pressing the :kbd:`F2` key.

-  **Exercise**: comment out above lines in your code and observe how the application changes its behaviour.

 After clicking the :guilabel:`New` button, you can admire an **Insert